 Loukoumades are goldish puffs of fried dough that are bathed in sweet honey syrup and sprinkled with cinnamon and grated walnuts.
 They are a simple treat but pack much flavor (and calories) which is enhanced by the spice and nuts.
 If you have chosen to completely give up meat during the Lenten season, walnuts would be a good supplement of protein for you.

 So, we have a few simple ingredients for a little tricky to prepare dessert, but it will reward us both in taste and energy.
 We would match Loukoumades with a sweet wine.
 A sweet Moschato (Muscat of Lemnos, Muscat of Rio Patras, Muscat of Samos) would accompany our dessert wonderfully.

 Fasting during Lent is for many of us an opportunity for spiritual catharsis and for others an occasion to eliminate animal protein from their diet for detoxification.

 For modern Greeks, Lenten fast has been part of our popular tradition since our childhood and it has been engraved in us.

 Fasting for almost 50 days requires substantial discipline, patience and determination to complete.
 It puts to the test one’s body but above all their mind and for the more religious of us, the strength of our soul.

-To conclude, Lent and its fast could be seen not just as a relic from a religious tradition but as a testament to one’s ability to bring out his creativity and ingenuity in order to make the best out of limited resources to satisfy not just his need to eat but also to enjoy his food.
+To conclude, Lent and it’s fast could be seen not just as a relic from a religious tradition but as a testament to one’s ability to bring out creativity and ingenuity in order to make the best out of limited resources to satisfy not just the need to eat but also to enjoy his food.
 And no gastronomic pleasure is ever complete without a glass of the appropriate wine!

 Καλή Σαρακοστή – Have a Holy and Blessed Lent!